meeshkan/worlds-greatest-website/blog/2020-03-24-word-embeddings.md

 Now, we can start.

 <a name="1-download-the-dataset"></a>
-## 1. Download the dataset
+## 1. Download the dataset✅

 First, we'll need to download the whole [apis-guru](https://apis.guru/) database.

 You'll notice that most of the apis-guru specifications are in the Swagger 2.0 format.
 But.. the latest version of OpenAPI specification is [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md).
 So let's convert the whole dataset to this format by using Unmock scripts!
 You can follow the instructions for how to complete this on the [unmock-openapi-scripts README](https://github.com/meeshkan/unmock-openapi-scripts/blob/master/README.md).

-This may take a while (we're talking hours) and in the end, you will get a big dataset with various specifications.
+This may take a while (you won’t become 🧓, but we’re talking hours ⏰) and in the end, you will get a big dataset with various specifications🎓.

 <a name="2-download-vocabularies"></a>
-## 2. Download vocabularies
+## 2. Download vocabularies✅

 ### code2vec
 1. Download [Code2vec](https://github.com/tech-srl/code2vec) model from their github page.
 Follow instructions in README.md in the section Quickstart and then export trained tokens.